 If you’re first-time visitors to Acadia National Park this year, you’ll soon see why generations of families, artists, millionaires and even presidents have been lured by the magnificent scenery.

 The first national park east of the Mississippi, and still the Northeast’s only such park, Acadia boasts about 155 miles of hiking trails, from easy ocean walks to strenuous cliff climbs; 45 miles of carriage roads for biking, walking and riding in a horse-drawn carriage; scenic Park Loop Roads; a lighthouse; and the amazing contrast of deep blue sea and pink granite shores.

-There’s plenty to see and do for first-time visitors to Acadia, especially during 2016, the 100th anniversary of the park and also of the National Park Service.
-But there will also be plenty of company too, with the Centennial expected to draw even more visitors than the 2.8 million who came to the park last year.
+There’s plenty to see and do for first-time visitors to Acadia, which celebrated its 100th anniversary in 2016.
+But there will also be plenty of company too, with the park counting about 3.5 million visits a year.

 Here are the top 5 things to see and do for first-time visitors to Acadia National Park, as well as some insider tips on avoiding the crowds during the busy summer and fall foliage seasons.
 And be sure to check out our 5 tips to beat the crowds while visiting Acadia National Park, and the park’s official Web site to help you plan your trip:

 1. Soak in the panoramic view on Cadillac Mountain

 The highest peak in Acadia, and the first place to see the sun rise in the United States during certain times of the year, Cadillac is a must-see stop.
 From here, you can see all of Frenchman Bay, the distinctive Porcupine Islands and down to Bar Harbor.